-5. STUDY DESIGN
+4. STUDY DESIGN

 The ISCHEMIA trial is an international, randomized, comparative effectiveness study.
-Approximately 8,000 participants at approximately 500 sites worldwide with SIHD and at least moderate ischemia on stress imaging will be randomized in a 1:1 fashion to the INV or CON strategies.
+Approximately 8,000 participants at approximately 500 sites worldwide with SIHD and at least moderate ischemia on ischemia testing will be randomized in a 1:1 fashion to the INV or CON strategies in the main trial.
+In addition, approximately 1,000 participants with advanced CKD (defined as eGFR <30 or on dialysis) and at least moderate ischemia on ischemia testing will be randomized in a 1:1 fashion to the INV or CON strategies in an optional CKD ancillary trial (see section 18).
+Additionally, other optional ancillary studies will be conducted (see section 19).

-5.1 Study Flow
+4.1 Study Flow